 A points race is a rolling start scratch race in which sprints for points are held on certain laps as designated by the official.
 For standard points races this is usually every five laps, or every 2 km.
 For standard Points races in each sprint, the first four riders shall normally be awarded points in order of finish as follows: 5 points, 3 points, 2 points, 1 point.
-The number of points may be doubled on the final sprint or on intermediate sprints as designated by the official.
+Points awarded in the last sprint after the full distance will be doubled (10 points, 6 points, 4 points, 2 points).
 Any rider who gains a lap on the main field will receive 20 points.
 Any rider who loses a lap to the main field will lose 20 points.
 Other variations of arranging sprint laps and awarding points may be used in other types of points races, such as Progressive Points, Point-A-Lap, etc. In all cases the highest points are awarded to the riders finishing ahead, i.e. there may be no disincentive points.
 The arrangement and timing of the sprints will be explained to the riders verbally at the start and/or in writing prior to the race.
 The main group is the largest group on the track.
 If two or more groups are the same size, the leading group shall be the main group.